ensunpak/redfall_sentiment_analysis/README.md

 ### <p>Experiment</p>
 #### <p>Tweet scraping</p>
-We will need data for the project, as such tweets with the hashtag #redfall or found through string search “redfall” in Twitter will be scraped using the snscrape Python package.
+We will need data for the project, as such tweets with the hashtag _#redfall_ or found through string search “_redfall_” in Twitter will be scraped using the **[snscrape](https://github.com/JustAnotherArchivist/snscrape)** Python package.
 100 tweets daily were scrapped between Feb 2, 2023, and June 1, 2023, to observe the tweet sentiments about the game before and a month after the game was released on May 2, 2023.
 From this, 19,663 raw tweets were scraped.
+This was carried out in the "tweet_scraping.ipynb" notebook.